jannishaberhausen/robotiq_2f_gripper_ros2/README.md

 ## Getting Started

 These instrcutions assume you have ROS2 (tested with ROS2 Humble) installed.
+The repo depends on the [serial-ros2](https://github.com/RoverRobotics-forks/serial-ros2) package for communication with the gripper.
+An updated fork of the serial-ros2 repo is included as a submodule to this repo.

-Clone the repo to your ROS2 workspace and build the ROS2 packages:
+Clone this repo to your ROS2 workspace and build the ROS2 packages:

 ```bash
 colcon build